davidegd/soar-task-assestment/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+### Husky and Git Hooks

+Husky is used to run scripts before certain Git actions:

+- **pre-commit**: Runs lint-staged and type checking before each commit.
+- **pre-push**: Runs tests and build before each push.
+- **commit-msg**: Validates the format of the commit message.

+### Commit Conventions

+We use [Conventional Commits](https://www.conventionalcommits.org/) to standardize commit messages.
+Each message must follow the format: